AstarNetwork/astar-docs-v3/docs/about/networks.md

 ### Swanky Node

 Swanky Node is a Substrate based blockchain configured to enable the smart contract module `pallet-contracts`, and other features that assist local development of Wasm smart contracts.
 For more information about Swanky Node, check out the [Swanky Suite](https://docs.astar.network/docs/build/wasm/swanky-suite/) section.
+[INSERT LINK]

 ### Zombienet

 With Zombienet users can download arbitrary Relay Chain and parachain binaries (or use images) to setup a configurable local test network.
 Users will have access to all privileged actions on the Relay Chain and parachains, which simplifies testing.
 For more information about Zombienet, check out the [Build Environment](https://docs.astar.network/docs/build/environment/zombienet-testing) chapter.
+[INSERT LINK]

 ## Testnets